Francization of Brussels: Evolution in the City of Brussels proper

 While the Brussels metropolitan area grew quickly, the population of the City of Brussels proper declined considerably.
 In 1910, Brussels had 185,000 inhabitants; in 1925 this number fell to 142,000.
 The reasons for this depopulation were manifold.
 First, the fetid stench of the disease-laden Senne river caused many to leave the city.
 Second, cholera broke out in 1832 and 1848, which led to the Senne being completely covered over.
 Third, the rising price of property and rental rates caused many inhabitants to search for affordable living situations elsewhere.
-Higher taxes on patents, which were up to 30% higher than those in neighbouring municipalities, stifled economic development and drove up the cost of city living.
+Higher taxes on patents, which were up to 30% higher than those in neighboring municipalities, stifled economic development and drove up the cost of city living.
 These higher patent prices were abandoned in 1860.
-Finally, the industrialization that occurred in the neighbouring areas drew workers out of the city.
+Finally, the industrialization that occurred in the neighboring areas drew workers out of the city.
 These social changes helped speed the process of Francization in the central city.
 In 1920, three bordering municipalities, each having a large number of Dutch-speaking inhabitants, were amalgamated into the City of Brussels.

 According to the language census of 1846, 61% of Brussels residents spoke Dutch and 39% spoke French.
 The census of 1866 permitted residents to answer "both languages", although it was unstated whether this meant "knowledge of both languages" or "use of both languages", nor whether or not either was the resident's mother tongue.
 In any case, 39% answered Dutch, 20% French, and 38% "both languages".
 In 1900, the percentage of monolingual French speakers overtook the percentage of monolingual Dutch speakers, although this was most likely caused by the growing number of bilingual speakers.
 Between 1880 and 1890, the percentage of bilingual speakers rose from 30% to 50%, and the number of monolingual Dutch speakers declined from 36% in 1880 to 17% in 1910.
 Although the term "bilingual" was misused by the government to showcase a large number of French speakers, it is clear that French gained acceptance in both the public and private lives of Dutch-speaking Brussels residents.